-Transitional Curriculum: An eight-week transitional academy is offered for Florida certified law enforcement officers.
+Transitional Curriculum: A ten-week transitional academy is offered for Florida certified law enforcement officers.
 The training curriculum is physically demanding and regimented in a para-military format.
 All recruits participate in physical conditioning exercises each day.
 The FHP provides lodging, meals and study materials for each recruit Trooper during academy training.
 Recruits are required to reside at the academy during training and they may leave most weekends.
 All recruits will purchase their own training uniforms and physical training equipment.

 Contact the Recruitment Coordinator

 Email at BeaTrooper@flhsmv.gov

 The Florida Highway Patrol is a division of the Department of Highway Safety & Motor Vehicles.
 We are an Equal Opportunity / Affirmative Action Employer and does not tolerate discrimination or violence in the workplace.

 Applicants requiring a reasonable accommodation, as defined by the Americans with Disabilities Act, must notify the agency hiring authority and/or the People First Service Center (1-877-562-7287).
 Notification to the hiring authority must be made in advance to allow sufficient time to provide the accommodation.